Lifeboats deployed from UK and France after fire on board ferry in the Channel

 Irish Ferries, the boat’s operator, said there were 94 passengers and 89 crew members on board, who are all “safe and accounted for”.

-Irish Ferries would like to sincerely apologise to all its passengers for the disruption to their journeys.

-The boat was midway through its journey from Dover to Calais when the fire began, and it has since been extinguished – though the incident is still classed as “ongoing”, HM Coastguard said.
+The boat was midway through its journey from Dover to Calais when the fire began, and it has since been extinguished.

-A spokesperson for the agency said: “The vessel has confirmed that the fire has been extinguished but it is experiencing technical difficulties.

-“RNLI Lifeboats from Dungeness, Dover and Ramsgate have been sent along with a French tug.
+“RNLI Lifeboats from Dungeness, Dover and Ramsgate were sent along with a French tug to stand by the vessel.

+“The three RNLI lifeboats have been stood down and the French Coast Guard is now coordinating the incident.”

-Irish Ferries said the three RNLI lifeboats were despatched as a “precautionary measure” and the Isle of Innisfree is now “safely at anchor”.
+Irish Ferries said the lifeboats were despatched as a “precautionary measure” and the Isle of Innisfree is now “safely at anchor”.

 “As the situation is stable, no emergency assistance is expected to be required,” a spokesperson said.

+The operator later added that once the boat arrives in Calais, it will launch a “full investigation into the incident in conjunction with the relevant authorities”.

+“In the meantime, the Isle of Innisfree’s imminent sailings have been cancelled, and affected customers are being contacted with alternative travel arrangements,” it said.

-“Irish Ferries would like to sincerely apologise to all its passengers for the disruption to their journeys.”
+“Irish Ferries would like to sincerely apologise to all passengers affected by this evening’s incident, and the disruption to their onward journeys.”

-The operator said passengers booked on imminent Isle of Innisfree sailings will be transferred to alternative sailings.